Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Introduction

-How patterns emerge in multi-scale dynamics in highly non-linear and non-equilibrium regimes has been a subject of active research in statistical physics.
-From this perspective, understanding the multi-scale dynamics in the brain and their coherence can be considered as a challenge in statistical physics.
-Physicists have thus far constructed various models of the activities in the brain and investigated those models both numerically and theoretically.
+How patterns emerge in multiscale dynamics in highly non-linear and non-equilibrium regimes has been a subject of active research in statistical physics.
+From this perspective, understanding the multiscale dynamics in the brain and their coherence can be considered as a challenge in statistical physics.
+Physicists have thus far constructed various models of the activities in the brain and have investigated those models both numerically and theoretically.
 In particular, a mean-field theory (MFT) of randomly connected neuronal networks (RNNs) has provided a solid theoretical foundation that allows us to investigate neuronal dynamics using analytical methods similar to those employed for spin-glass systems \cite{PhysRevLett.61.259}.
 To enhance its applicability, different versions of the theory have been developed for different models, ranging from simple networks of neurons described by one-dimensional firing-rate variables to structured networks of neurons described by binary spike variables or more realistic kinetic variables of biological membranes \cite{amari1972learning, Hopfield2554, amit_1989, PhysRevE.50.3171, doi:10.1162/089976698300017214, Brunel2000, faugeras2009constructive, renart2010asynchronous, 10.3389/fncom.2011.00028, PhysRevE.82.011903, PhysRevX.4.021039, PhysRevE.90.062710, PhysRevX.5.041030, PhysRevX.6.031024, PhysRevE.97.062314}.
-Studies of RNNs and their MFTs have accounted for aspects of the brain dynamics such as temporal irregularity, decorrelation and synchronization of activities, and emergence of slower time scales \cite{van1996chaos, Brunel2000, renart2010asynchronous, Litwin-Kumar-Doiron2012}.
-The application of RNNs is not limited to the modeling of brain activities.
-It has also been shown recently---by introducing and optimizing a small number of non-random connections in RNNs---that RNNs can generate arbitrarily designed target time series \cite{maass2002real, jaeger2004harnessing, sussillo2009generating}.
-This framework is known as {\it ``reservoir computing.''} Use of the learning capability of reservoir computing has been extensively investigated for both biological and artificial learning systems \cite{verstraeten2005isolated, karmarkar2007timing, maass2010liquid, Appeltant:2011jy, lukovsevivcius2012reservoir, Dominey:2013bg, PierreEnel:2016cv} (see \cite{lukovsevivcius2012reservoir} for a review).
-MFTs have also been applied to the learning of time series by these RNNs \cite{PhysRevLett.118.258101, PhysRevX.8.041029}.
+These studies have theoretically shown that their RNNs have dynamical phases with different characteristics, such as chaotic fluctuations in firing-rates, asynchronous irregular firing, and regular and irregular synchronized firing \cite{PhysRevLett.61.259, van1996chaos, Brunel2000, renart2010asynchronous}.
+Efficient computation that takes advantage of the dynamical properties of RNNs has also been investigated recently, in both biological and engineering contexts \cite{maass2002real, jaeger2004harnessing, verstraeten2005isolated, karmarkar2007timing, sussillo2009generating, Appeltant:2011jy, lukovsevivcius2012reservoir, Dominey:2013bg, PierreEnel:2016cv}.